-Find exemptions that may work for you

-Select the button below.
+Find exemptions that may work for you Select the button below.
 We'll ask you a few questions and show you all health coverage exemptions that may apply to you.
 FIND EXEMPTIONS

-HBE does not have authority to grant exemptions, but may provide letters of support for customers that wish to seek hardship exemptions because they were without qualifying coverage for some period during the year due to an error caused by HBE.
-The process for this is as follows:
+HBE does not have authority to grant exemptions.
+HBE may provide letters of support for customers that wish to seek hardship exemptions because they were without qualifying coverage for some period during the year due to an error caused by HBE.
+HBE error does not include: